 SMALL TALK AND CONVERSATION

-Small talk in China is a bit different than in Europe, but there are also topics which should be avoided and topics which are perfect for small talk.
+Small talk in China is a bit different than in Europe, but there are also topics that should be avoided and topics that are perfect for small talk.

 One of the most common greetings in China is “Ni chi fan le ma?” which literally means “Have you eaten yet?”
 This emphasizes the importance of eating in China.
 In fact, it is much more a social event than in the West, therefore food is always a welcomed topic.

 In some cases, you also might be confronted with rather private questions such as about your marital status and about family.
 The Chinese are very family-oriented, so don’t feel embarrassed when people ask you rather private questions, it’s just small talk.
 Sometimes, especially in business surroundings, people also might ask you about your salary, which is quite normal in China.
 Here you can escape (if you don’t want to tell the truth) by telling some fictional figure, or when telling the truth and your counterpart’s eyebrows rise, you explain how expensive life in Europe is.

 Topics that should be avoided at all costs are all politically related such as the Cultural Revolution, critics against the system or chairman Mao, the Tibet and Taiwan question, human rights or how to treat animals.
 If you want to have answers to these questions you might do it through your guide.
 Do not overload your guide with too many hard questions in the beginning though.
 Tactically it is wise to hide these questions in some compliments and be as subtle as possible (see also the chapter about “face”).
 Please note that young Chinese (below 30) are more open to discussing critical topics than people above 30.